techidaily/site-facebook-video-recording/source/_posts/updated-2024-approved-android-music-integration-a-guide-to-social-media-playlists.md

 ![Pin music on Facebook Profile](https://images.wondershare.com/filmora/article-images/pin-music-on-facebook-profile.jpg)

-To check whether the song is pinned to your profile or not, visit your Facebook profile, and you will see it right below your profile picture.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vPGg53vbOsk?si=CkSEN5HFPS7vDuAa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+To check whether the song is pinned to your profile or not, visit your Facebook profile, and you will see it right below your profile picture.

 ## Part 3: How to Play and Listen Songs You Have Added to Facebook Profile?